In-Person Workshops - Full Listing by Date

 Click here to sign up for the workshop:

-• Wednesday, 9/25/24, 3:30 PM - 4:30 PM
+• Thursday, 9/25/2025, 3:30 PM - 4:30 PM

 Online Option - Students have the option of choosing to watch our study abroad information session video or attend an information session in-person (dates listed below).

-Financial Literacy (asynchronous)
+Financial Literacy (in-person or asynchronous)

 In-Person Option - Sponsored by the Office of Financial Aid, Shocker Financial Wellness is dedicated to developing a community of financially knowledgeable Shockers.
 Having awareness and confidence about personal finance helps students make smart financial decisions during and after college.
 Peer Financial Coaches also offer one-on-one peer financial advising on topics like budgeting and saving.